-Residential: Hundreds of thousands of homeowners currently use anthracite and many others are converting to anthracite for home heating.
+Residential: Hundreds of thousands of homeowners currently use anthracite and many others are converting to it for home heating.
 It can be used as a primary heat source or as a supplemental form of heating through coal stoves.

-Modern and efficient anthracite boilers, unlike the coal furnaces of yesteryear, make primary heating with anthracite a convenient and cost effective option.
-To supplement a home heating system, anthracite stoves provide comfortable heating for up to 3,000 square feet of living space.
+Modern and efficient anthracite boilers, unlike the coal furnaces of yesteryear, make primary heating with anthracite a convenient and doable option.
+To supplement a home=s heating system, anthracite stoves provide comfortable heating for up to 3,000 square feet of living space.
 Depending on where they live, homeowners have found that anthracite can save hundreds of dollars a month on heating bills.

 - Institutional: Many universities, schools, nursing homes, hospitals and even museums save money on heating costs by using anthracite.
-Case histories demonstrate that anthracite-burning furnaces cut fuel bills nearly in half. - Industrial: Anthracite is used as a heat source, and/or reducing agent in plants and factories in a number of industries.
-The consistent quality and cost reduction compared to other material choices allows plants to concentrate monies in other areas.
+Case histories demonstrate that anthracite-burning furnaces cut fuels bills nearly in half. - Industrial: Anthracite is used to heat plants and factories in a number of industries.
+The cost reduction allows plants to concentrate monies in other areas.

-- Commercial: Businesses, apartment buildings, banks, airports and ski lodges throughout the Northeast benefit from the economical and environmentally-sound attributes of Pennsylvania anthracite. - Municipal: Municipalities use anthracite for water.
+- Commercial: Businesses, apartment buildings, banks, airports and ski lodges throughout the Northeast benefit from anthracite=s economical and environmentally sound attributes. - Municipal: Municipalities use anthracite for water filtration and its ashes for anti-skid material on the highways.